Case Study · The Guilbault Line

 What Silence Cannot Answer

-Without the Hudson's Bay Company Archives, Paul Guilbault père is invisible to history as anything other than a mason-turned-farmer who was born, married, raised nineteen children, and died within twenty miles of L'Assomption.
-The five years he spent in the Athabasca department — working for the same company, at the same posts, alongside his brother — would be permanently erased.
-The NWC account books are not corroborating evidence of a known voyageur.
+Without the Hudson’s Bay Company Archives, Paul Guilbault père is invisible to history as anything other than a mason-turned-farmer.
+The NWC account books and servants’ contracts are not corroborating evidence of a known voyageur.
 They are the entire case.

 The Breakthrough

-Two entries in the HBCA Name Index lead to two pages in F.4/37.
-On the second page, between the wage entry and the final settlement, three words change everything: By Lieut Franklin.
+Two entries in the HBCA Name Index lead to two volumes — F.4/37 and F.4/32.
+On page 117 of the Athabasca blotter, three words change everything: By Lieut Franklin.

 1. The Name Index: Two Entries

-Verdict: Paul Guilbault located in the Athabasca department Strong The HBCA NWC Account Books Name Index — a searchable database of over 3,700 employee names — returns Paul Guilbeau / Guilbault in two volumes: F.4/37 (Athabasca general blotter, 1820–1821) and F.4/32 (NWC general ledger, covering the full employment period).
-His brother Gabriel Guilbault appears in three volumes: F.4/29, F.4/32, and F.4/37.
+Verdict: Paul Guilbault located in the Athabasca department Strong The HBCA NWC Account Books Name Index returns Paul Guilbeau / Guilbault in two volumes: F.4/37 (Athabasca general blotter, 1820–1821) and F.4/32 (NWC general ledger).
+His brother Gabriel Guilbault appears in three volumes.
 The brothers appear at adjacent reference numbers in the Lac La Pluie index — placed at the same post in the same year.
-This proximity, alongside confirmed family relationship, establishes that both men were working together in the Athabasca department in 1820–1821.

 2. F.4/37, Page 106 — Debit Account, Athabasca 1820

-Verdict: Active interior service confirmed; pemmican purchase places him on the route Strong Page 106 of the Athabasca general blotter records Paul Guilbeau's debit entries for the 1820 season.
-The purchases document a man actively moving through the interior: 200 pounds of rendered fat pemmican — the high-calorie travel food that sustained canoe brigades across the pays d'en haut.
-A transfer entry reads "To A/C from Fort William 179.10", indicating his account carried a balance from Fort William, the NWC's great inland depot on Lake Superior and the staging point for all Athabasca brigades.
+Verdict: Active interior service confirmed; pemmican purchase places him on the route Strong Page 106 records Paul Guilbeau’s debit entries for the 1820 season: 200 pounds of rendered fat pemmican — travel food confirming active interior movement — and a transfer entry of 179.10 livres from Fort William, the NWC’s inland Lake Superior depot and staging point for all Athabasca brigades.

 3. F.4/37, Page 117 — The Key Record

 Verdict: Employment confirmed; Franklin connection documented; wages and settlement established Strong Page 117 is the heart of the case.
-Paul's credit entries for 1820–1821 include a line that places him at Fort Chipewyan at a documented moment in Canadian exploration history:
+Between the balance forward and the 1821 wage entry:

 By Lieut Franklin — 100